FRM-Exam-Questions-Formula-Based

 VaR (Significance Level alpha) = Z (Alpha) * Sigma

-Similarly Questions on Quantitative Analysis, which are formula based, are based on EWMA, GARCH formulas, which are quite simple to calculate, if you know the formula and can apply it in the question.
+Similarly questions on Quantitative Analysis, which are formula based, are based on EWMA, GARCH formulas, which are quite simple to calculate, if you know the formula.

 Typical formulas would be: